scijs/complex-deriv-fornberg/README.md

 ## Introduction

 This module uses the method of [Fornberg](#references) to compute the derivatives of a complex analytic function along with error bounds.
 The method uses a Fourier Transform to invert function evaluations around a circle into Taylor series coefficients, uses Richardson Extrapolation to improve and bound the estimate, then multiplies by a factorial to compute the derivatives.
-Unlike real-valued finite differences, the method searches for a desirable radius and so is relatively insensitive to the initial radius.
+Unlike real-valued finite differences, the method searches for a desirable radius and so is reasonably insensitive to the initial radius—to within a number of orders of magnitude at least.
+For most cases, the default configuration is likely to succeed.

 ## Restrictions